 Recurring customer payments can be made through either credit cards or ACH (Automated Clearing House) transfers.

 In both cases, the payment processor acts as the intermediary between all parties involved in the payment processing process.
-This includes the merchant’s acquiring bank, the card issuer (Visa, Mastercard, etc.), and the POS provider (PayPal, Stripe, etc.).
+The payment processor (like Stax) connects the merchant to the acquiring bank and the card networks (Visa, Mastercard).

 Recurring payment processing is a game-changer in making smoother, more seamless payments.
 It eliminates manual processes, reduces errors, and streamlines the purchasing experience.